Process Table Functions in Confluent Cloud for Apache Flink

 Unlike traditional user-defined functions that process one row at a time (1-to-1) or aggregate functions that process many rows to produce one result (N-to-1), PTFs support N-to-M semantics.
 This means a PTF can:

-Consume multiple input rows
+Consume multiple input rows from one or more tables.

-Emit multiple output rows
+Emit multiple output rows.

-Maintain persistent state across events
+Maintain persistent, per-partition state across events.

-Schedule future actions using timers
+Schedule future actions using event-time timers.

 PTFs combine the simplicity of serverless functions with the power of stateful stream processing.
 They provide an escape hatch when SQL alone cannot express your business logic.